ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Introduction

 Recent efforts in writing assistance have leveraged LLMs for tasks such as revision or feedback generation \citep{du-etal-2022-understanding-iterative,liang2024can}.
 However, these models largely operate autoregressively, producing text from left to right, while human writing unfolds through recursive, non-linear cycles of ideation, organization, and refinement \citep{f508427a-e4c0-3d6a-8abf-03a5d21ec6c4}.
 This fundamental cognitive gap raises a key question: how can we empirically capture and model the end-to-end scholarly writing process so that future LLMs can support, rather than substitute, human cognition?

-Existing studies have examined writing processes through revision logs or small-scale keystroke analyses \citep{leijten2013keystroke, koo2023decoding}, but most focus on short writing tasks or version-level comparisons of finalized drafts \citep{du-etal-2022-understanding-iterative, jiang-etal-2022-arxivedits, darcy-etal-2024-aries}.
-Such approaches miss the fine-grained temporal and cognitive dynamics that drive real-world scholarly writing over extended periods.
+Existing work studies writing through revision logs or keystroke analyses \citep{leijten2013keystroke, koo2023decoding}, but it primarily targets short tasks or version level comparisons of completed drafts \citep{du-etal-2022-understanding-iterative, jiang-etal-2022-arxivedits, darcy-etal-2024-aries}, reflecting a broader lack of datasets that capture scholarly writing as a longitudinal and intention driven process and thereby limiting fine grained analysis of writing behavior, evaluation of writing assistants, and training of models aligned with real writers' workflows.

 To bridge this gap, we present \textsc{ScholaWrite}, the first dataset capturing the end-to-end scholarly writing process, from initial drafts to final manuscripts, through in-situ keystroke logging and cognitive annotation.
-Our work contributes three main advances:

-\textbf{(1) A reusable tool and taxonomy for cognitive writing capture.} We develop a Chrome extension that unobtrusively records keystrokes within Overleaf, the dominant platform for collaborative scientific writing.
-Paired with a taxonomy of fifteen cognitive writing intentions, this tool enables large-scale, domain-specific capture of authentic writing behaviors (\S\ref{sec:collection}).

-\textbf{(2) The \textsc{ScholaWrite} dataset.} Using this system, we collect over 61K keystroke-based text changes from five Computer Science preprints written by graduate researchers over four months.
-Each keystroke is annotated with its underlying cognitive intention (e.g., idea generation, clarity improvement), producing a richly structured corpus for modeling writing cognition (\S\ref{sec:dataset}).
+Rather than treating the dataset as an endpoint, we demonstrate its value through three complementary uses:

-\textbf{(3) Empirical insights into human-LLM gaps.} Our analyses reveal that scholarly writing is highly non-linear and multi-intentional: more than half of all writing sessions involve three or more intertwined intentions.
+\textbf{(1) Analysis of scholarly writing behavior.} Our analyses reveal that scholarly writing is highly \textit{non-linear} and \textit{multi-intentional}: more than half of all writing sessions involve three or more intertwined intentions.
 Writers dedicate most time to producing and revising text for clarity and coherence, while cognitively heavy tasks, such as idea organization or visual structuring, occur in fewer but longer, more focused sessions.

-Evaluations of current LLMs (GPT-5, Qwen) show they can imitate surface-level edits but fail to predict next intentions or sustain cognitively complex revisions, underscoring the limits of current models as cognitively aligned writing partners (\S\ref{sec:analysis} and \S\ref{sec:llm_writing}).
+\textbf{(2) Benchmarking cognitively aligned writing assistance.} Evaluations of current LLMs show that they can imitate surface-level edits but \textit{fail to predict next intentions} or \textit{sustain cognitively complex revisions}, highlighting gaps between human writing processes and the current capabilities of LLMs in providing meaningful assistance.

+\textbf{(3) Training LLMs for cognitive support.} LLMs finetuned on \textsc{ScholaWrite} exhibit consistent gains in next-intention prediction and \textit{intention-conditioned output alignment}.
+When deployed in iterative writing, these models adopt more human-like patterns -- frequently alternating between Planning, Implementation, and Revision across stages -- despite persistent gaps in surface-level text quality.